 After about a month of playing phone tag with each other, we were finally able to catch up last night.
 I was having a bad day before I talked to you.
 I was feeling stressed out, lonely, and tired.
-The baby hadn’t slept the night before and my four-year-old decided to come home from preschool with an agenda to drive me nuts that night.
-I needed a pick-me-up.
+The baby hadn’t slept the night before and my 4-year-old decided to come home from preschool with an agenda to drive me nuts that night.
+I needed a pick me up.
 It was just one of those days.

 You gave that to me.
 Just hearing your voice, even though you were 500 miles away, was enough to change my entire night.

 We don’t always get to catch up as much as we’d both like.
 We are both busy.
 You work full-time, and I’m a busy mom to two boys.
 Ever since you moved away after high school, we’ve only been in the presence of one another a handful of times.

 But, you are still my best friend.
 We’ve done a great job of staying relevant in each other’s lives.
 We’ve made the effort.